-MP5 by default has a picatinny rail that supports a lot of sights.
-But HK MP5 scope mounts are quite necessary for some specific sights that doesn’t support our beloved MP5.
+MP5 by default has a Picatinny rail that supports a lot of sights.
+But HK MP5 scope mounts are quite necessary for some specific sights that don’t support our beloved MP5.
 Here are some mount to cure that solution.

 1. GOTICAL Weaver Style Mount

-This weaver style mount is constructed from meal and has a matte black finish to it.
-The aluminum here is the same stuff that they use in aircrafts.
+This weaver-style mount is constructed from metal and has a matte black finish to it.
+The aluminum here is the same stuff that they use in aircraft.
 It’s durable and has a black anodization finish on it.
-It adds an upper rail to M5 and HK style guns.
+It adds an upper rail to M5 and HK-style guns.

 2. Scope Rail Mount For MP5

 As I said earlier, MP5 doesn’t support scope and isn’t necessary for it.
 But what if you still want to do that?
 That’s where this rail comes in.
-It makes the MP5 rail to support a full regular sized scope.
-Instead of red dot, you could enjoy some scope at times.
+It makes the MP5 rail support a full regular-sized scope.
+Instead of a red dot, you could enjoy some scope at times.

 3. Hygoo Tactical Low-Profile Rain Mount

-The previous two mount had increased height on them.
-This one is a low-profile mount that sits directly flushed on to the rifle itself.
+The previous two mounts had increased height on them.
+This one is a low-profile mount that sits directly flush onto the rifle itself.
 It will allow you to use red dots sights and much more.
-You could try canted sights at time as well.
+You could try canted sights at the time as well.